angels-amongus/website/README.md

 ## Project Structure

-- Frontend components are in the `good-faith` folder
+- Frontend components are in the [`good-faith`](https://github.com/vunderkind/good-faith) repository
-- Backend components are in the `gf-backend` folder
+- Backend components are in the [`gf-backend`](https://github.com/vunderkind/gf-backend) repository